 postgresql://postgresql_role_name:password@postgresql_server_ip/target_database_name?option_1=value&option_n=value

-This encompasses the pgloader command along with two connection strings—one for the source database and the other for the target database.
+This encompasses the pgloader command and two connection strings—one for the source and the other for the target databases.
 In both connection strings, the declaration begins by specifying the type of DBMS to which the connection string refers, followed by the username and password with database access (separated by a colon), the server’s host address where the database is located, the name of the database that pgLoader should target, and various options influencing pgLoader’s behavior.

-You can use the following command to migrate data from MySQL to PostgreSQL.
+You can use the following command to migrate data to PostgreSQL.
 Make sure to enter your database details in the command.

 pgloader mysql://pgloader_my:mysql_password@mysql_server_ip/sample_db?useSSL=true postgresql://pgloader_pg:postgresql_password@localhost/new_db